hightouchio/passage/docs/config.md

 | tunnel.reverse.bind.host | Bind host for the reverse tunnel SSH server                | True, if reverse enabled. | 0.0.0.0 |

 ## Service Discovery
-A production passage deployment may have the standard tunnel server running separately from the reverse tunnel server, and an API server running separately from the two.
+A production passage deployment may have the normal tunnel server running separately from the reverse tunnel server, and an API server running separately from the two.

 | **Key**                | **Description**                                   | **Required**       | **Default** |
 |------------------------|---------------------------------------------------|--------------------|-------------|